bitswamp/bitswamp.github.io/_posts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 ### Outcome

 The switches are greatly improved and are very usable, but they are still obviously used.
 The springs and click leaves are inconsistent and there's not much to do except replace them.
-But the board now feels good enough to use as a daily driver.
+But the board now feels acceptable to use every day.

 I damaged one switch (.) which had been marginal to begin with.
 I desoldered that switch and the Scroll Lock switch and swapped them.
 Eventually I will replace the scroll lock switch with a Matias/Fuhua clone switch.